tylerneylon/math/permutations/part1/perms1.md

 Moving back to group theory: Notice that if $\sigma$ and $\tau$ are both even permutations, then so is $\sigma\tau$.
 In other words, the subset of even permutations is closed under composition, so that they form a subgroup of $S_n$.
-This is not true for odd permutations.
+This subgroup is called the *alternating group*.
+Since odd permutations are not closed under composition, they don't form a subgroup.

 # Previous Approaches to Permutation Parity